IgorSasovets/teensy-scripts/README.md

 ===================

 This repository contains example of different scripts that can be used with Teensy 3.2.
-**All listed were created just for the _learning purposes_.** Teensy - is a complete USB-based microcontroller development system, in a very small footprint, capable of implementing many types of projects.
+**All listed scripts were created just for the _educational purposes_.** Teensy - is a complete USB-based microcontroller development system, in a very small footprint, capable of implementing many types of projects.
 All programming is done via the USB port.
 More information about this wonderful microcontroller listed [here](https://www.pjrc.com/teensy/).
 Please always be careful and protect your personal data